jonathanstowe/XML-Class/README.md

 be serialised as a sequence of elements (with an optional container specified by a trait,) likewise associative attributes (though the use of these is discouraged as there is no constraint on the names of the elements which are taken from the keys of the Hash.)
-Perl 6 classes are expressed as XML complex types with the same serialisation as above.
+Raku classes are expressed as XML complex types with the same serialisation as above.
 Provision is also made for the serialisation and de-serialisation of other than the builtin types to simple contemt (trivial examples might